hanford/next-offline/readme.md

 In next-offline@3.0.0 we've rewritten the export functionality to work in more cases, more reliably, with less code thanks to some of the additions in Next 7.0.0!

 You can read more about exporting at [Next.js docs]((https://github.com/zeit/next.js#static-html-export)) but next offline should Just Work™️.

+## next offline 4.0
+If you're upgrading to the latest version of `next-offline` I recommend glancing at what's been added/changed inside of [workbox in 4.x releases](https://github.com/GoogleChrome/workbox/releases) along with the 4.0 release which included the [breaking changes](https://github.com/GoogleChrome/workbox/releases/tag/v4.0.0).
+Next Offline's API hasn't changed, but a core depedency has!

 <hr />